-This webinar will provide guidance for small volume programs seeking accreditation by identifying areas (i.e., standards) where these programs often struggle and by offering approaches that will help programs meet standards in those areas.
+This on-demand webinar provides guidance for small volume programs seeking accreditation by identifying areas (i.e., standards) where these programs often struggle and by offering approaches that will help programs meet standards in those areas.

 Are you new to the accreditation process?
 Has it been a few years since you last submitted an NCCA accreditation application?
 Join ICE staff for a free live webinar that will walk you through the NCCA online application process.